 There are two options when it comes to using this tool.
-You can view potential issues either by 'pages' or by 'keyword' to quickly find opportunities to begin fixing.
+You can view potential issues either by “pages” or by “keyword” to quickly find opportunities and start fixing them.

-You can analyze any given keyword and see where multiple URLs are ranking, and the positions that they are appearing in to prioritize opportunities—considering the search volume, estimated traffic, and current ranking position.
+You can analyze any given keyword and see where multiple URLs are ranking and the positions they appear in to prioritize opportunities—considering the search volume, estimated traffic, and current ranking position.

-You can also use the position tracking tool to analyze URL fluctuations that could point to a cannibalization issue and can see a keyword’s history by expanding out the arrow next to the search term.
+The Position Tracking tool assists in analyzing URL fluctuations that could point to a cannibalization issue.
+You can also see a keyword’s history by clicking the arrow next to the keyword for an expanded view.

-Using these features of the tool can help you to identify issues at a top-level and determine when this began and the pages that are cannibalizing one another.
+Using these features of the tool can help you to identify issues at a top-level and determine when this began and which pages are cannibalizing one another.

 Google Search Console

-Google Search Console can be a great tool for finding cannibalization issues.
+Google Search Console (GSC) can be a great tool for finding cannibalization issues.

-Side Note: GSC aggregates data and shows an average; you should pay attention to the location/device/etc. filters and use them to get more accurate results.
+Side Note: GSC aggregates data and shows an average.
+Pay attention to filters like location, device, etc., and use them to get more accurate results.

 If there is more than one URL showing, this could be as a result of keyword cannibalization.